-Many members help the Club by volunteering careers advice or by mentoring, or by supplying venues for events.
-We are always very grateful for such assistance.
-However, the Club also needs your financial support.
-Colin Cowdrey said he wore his Vincent’s tie with “quiet pride”.
-Another distinguished member who represented his country in two sports calculated his contribution on the basis of £1 for every time he wore his tie; the result was a significant capital gift to the V150 appeal.
+English Test cricketer and alumni member Colin Cowdrey used to say he wore his Vincent’s tie with “quiet pride”.
+Another distinguished member, who represented his country in two sports, calculated his contribution on the basis of £1 for every time he wore his tie; the result was a significant capital gift to the V150 appeal.

-Vincent’s is following a strategy of “continuous development,” whereby our main priority is to ensure the future of the Club for the long-term through further unrestricted income and capital donations:
+Vincent’s is following a strategy of 'continuous development', whereby our main priority is to ensure the future of the Club for the long-term through further unrestricted income and capital donations.

-Alumni members have long assisted funding the Club’s running costs through annual gifts, and this needs to be increased to cover half of the costs of the premises and staff.
+Alumni members have long assisted funding the Club’s running costs through annual gifts, and this needs to be increased to cover the costs of the premises and staff.
 The Club’s operations aim to trade at better than break-even to avoid the need for support from the VATC Capital base.
-(Trading out of term is another vital source of extra revenue, and any annual surplus would be invested in the endowment.)
+Trading out of term is another vital source of extra revenue, and any annual surplus would be invested in the endowment.

 Please make a regular, annual or monthly, donation to the Club to help cover the target required from alumni members of 50% of running costs.

 The Club is already the biggest supporter of individual sports awards in the University, with some £30k available annually, seven named scholarships, and additional awards which bring the number of scholar athletes assisted annually to c.20.

 Please make a capital gift to help Oxford’s talented sportsmen and sportswomen.

 The Club has been at its spiritual home, 1A King Edward Street, since 1931.
 The long-term success and existence of the Club is intrinsically linked to having convenient, fit for purpose, and affordable premises in central Oxford.

 Please make a capital gift to put the Club in a stronger financial position in securing premises in central Oxford for the long-term.

-Some Vincent’s Alumni members might consider leaving a legacy to support the Club in its aims to build the Property Endowment Fund, and the Sport’s Development Fund.
+Some members may consider leaving a legacy to support the Club in its aims to build the Property Endowment and Sport’s Development funds.
 A legacy implies the donor wishes to protect something of value for ever; to safeguard a worthwhile cause of importance.

-We hope that our recent reforms of, and future plans for, Vincent’s makes it such a cause in your eyes.
-Your contribution to Vincent’s will play a crucial part in ensuring the Club’s future.
-Members who notify us that they are remembering the Club in their will are made members of the Woodgate Society and invited to occasional special events.
+There are two legacy forms; one to create a codicil to your will, and the other to inform us of your intention.
+Members who notify us that they are remembering the Club in their will are made members of the Woodgate Society and invited to special events.